 Did you know Halloween is a huge boon for business, and not just in the US?

 While there’s a strong focus on candy, costumes, and decorations, Halloween is a huge retail event reaching even more categories, like cars, video games, and even makeup.

 Check out these fantastic and frightening Halloween content marketing campaigns in 2018 that kept audiences worldwide in delicious suspense:

 6. Burger King Trolls McDonalds – with Clowns

-What better way to kick off our top seven Halloween content marketing campaigns than with Burger King’s ingenious idea.
+What better way to kick off our top Halloween content marketing campaigns than with Burger King’s ingenious idea.
 It combined customer interaction with the clever trolling of rival McDonald’s and its famous clown mascot.

 Burger King offered a free Whopper burger to the first 500 people to visit select Burger King stores dressed as a clown.
 The campaign was promoted via a creepy clown-filled YouTube video with the hashtag #ScaryClownNight.

 A campaign that combines clowns and trolls?
 We want our Whopper!

 In a Halloween campaign titled “Bite Size Horror,” confectionary giant Mars screened a series of four commercials for Skittles, Sunburst, Snickers, and M&Ms, each featuring a mini horror movie.
 Rather than directly promoting the products, the videos engaged the viewer with the brand by creating unforgettably scary stories, ending with a screenshot wishing “Happy Halloween.”